 Employ an intern or apprentice to carry out some of the more menial, time-consuming tasks such as document checking, filing, processing and data input, freeing up time for your other more experienced staff to focus on other areas.

 Recruitment is an essential process for any business but selects the wrong candidate and it could prove costly.
 Not only will you have to spend time and money training up a less skilled candidate but you may have to invest more time and resources in checking or correcting work.

 There are a number of tools that can facilitate all aspects of the recruitment process from candidate and CV screening right through to online assessments and aptitude tests.

 Ensure that you have a strong screening process in place and create accurate job descriptions so that you only invite the most qualified and experienced candidates for the interview.

 Rent Out Unneeded Space

 If you currently own a building why not rent out spare floor space or desks to sole traders or freelancers who perhaps don’t need a permanent office space?
 If this is not something that you have considered before, you may be unaware of the demand for good quality office or desk space.

-Rent out a small spaces like a spare desk in your office or if you have a large, expansive premises, you can rent out a whole unit or floor.
+Rent out small spaces like a spare desk in your office or if you have large, expansive premises, you can rent out a whole unit or floor.
 This will create an ideal environment for sole traders or small businesses.